vzaccaria/aos-playground/code/os-boot/uefi/readme.md

 ```

-# Part 2 - boot a Linux EFI image with its own Initrd
+# Part 2 - (Optional) boot a Linux EFI image with its own Initrd

 This somewhat boots Linux.
 It is however broken because it stops in the middle of booting :-)